 The Company has operations in several countries in the Middle East, including Bahrain, Egypt, Saudi Arabia, United Arab Emirates and Qatar, which are geographically close to Iraq and other countries with a continued high risk of armed hostilities.
-During the first quarter of 2005, 2004 and 2003, these countries contributed approximately \$7.4 million, \$4.7 million and \$4.0 million, respectively, to the Company's operating income.
+During the first six months of 2005, 2004 and 2003, operations in these countries contributed approximately \$15.3 million, \$10.9 million and \$7.9 million, respectively, to the Company's operating income.
 Additionally, the Company has operations in and sales to countries that have encountered outbreaks of communicable diseases (e.g., Acquired Immune Deficiency Syndrome (AIDS)).
 Should these outbreaks worsen or spread to other countries, the Company may be negatively impacted through reduced sales to and within these countries and other countries impacted by such diseases.